 These are the steps to connect to the development board and access the system inside it.

 1.1.
-Image Writing Application
+Image writing application

 All core software on Gemstone, such as the Operating System, Bootloader, and Firmware, is installed using the Gemstone Image Writer (GemImager or Gemstone Imager) application.
 Download the appropriate application (Linux, Windows, or macOS) for your computer from http://www.t3gemstone.org/software.
+Browser

 Throughout the documentation, the terms Gemstone Imager and Gemstone Image Writer will be used for the image/operating system writing application.

 1.2.
-Image Writing Process
+Image writing process

 1.2.1.
 Connect the SD card and reader to the computer

-The Product does not include an SD card.
-After connecting any brand and model of SD card with at least 32GB capacity to your computer using a suitable SD card reader, launch the Gemstone Imager application.
+The package does not include an SD card.
+Connect any brand and model of SD card with at least 32 GB capacity to your computer using a suitable card reader, then launch the Gemstone Imager application.

-Todo: Connecting the SD card and reader to the computer
+Connecting the SD card and reader to the computer

 1.2.2.
 Launch the Gemstone Imager application